vMidz/pyjolt/README.md

 pip install --no-build-isolation -ve .
 ```

-If you use vscode you can create a task to start the build process
+If you use vscode you can create a task to start the build process:
 ```json
 {
     "version": "2.0.0",